 WordFly RSVP pages allow you to collect yes and no responses for your event, as well as any other important information.
 Find out how many guests an attendee is bringing, ask about dietary restrictions, and confirm as many other details to ensure your organization is ready to host an event.
 Publish your RSVP Pages and watch event responses load in the Results page, then export your data as a CSV file to use for your event management needs.

-- When you create a new page, multiple files are saved into a media folder for that page.
-These are called Page Sets.
-An RSVP Page Set consists of three HTML pages + CSS files: Form, Confirmation–Yes, and Confirmation–No.
+When you create a new page, multiple files are saved into a media folder for that page.
+An RSVP page set consists of three HTML pages + CSS files:

-- The RSVP Form page has an RSVP block and a Submit block that are required for the page to post data.
-These form blocks can be moved around in the design but cannot be deleted.
+- The RSVP block and Submit block are both required for the RSVP form.
+These blocks can be moved around in the design but cannot be deleted.

-- Any Form block can be marked as required and can have a view state set to show either when the user clicks Yes or No.
+- Any Form block can be marked as required or set to show only when the user clicks Yes or No.

-- Click Browse Pages to link to other published pages when adding URLs to your RSVP Page design.
+- To link to other published pages when adding URLs to your RSVP page, click Browse Pages.

-- IMPORTANT: Copy the correct Public URL to tie responses to subscribers for an email or collect anonymous responses.
+- There are two Public URL options: One to tie responses to subscribers for an email and one to collect anonymous responses.
 Learn more

-- The Results page will display real results after the pages are published and have collected responses.
+- The Results page will display real data after the pages are published and have collected responses.
+Open the Download drawer to export a CSV file.
 Learn more

 Create an RSVP page